tjadams/Coding-Problems/dsalgo/README.md

 }
 ```
 #### Summary
 BFT/DFT are two different ways to traverse through a graph.
 In these algorithms, whenever a vertex is enqueued or pushed to the stack, that means it has been discovered and I want to visit it and then traverse through it's children.
 The order in which that traversal occurs is defined by the data structure used.
-For breadth first traversal, that's a queue and for DFT, a stack. **We could make this an iterative Depth-first traversal by using a stack instead of a queue**. **Note that the vertex distance parts of this algorithm are not needed**
+For breadth first traversal, that's a queue and for DFT, a stack. **Note that the vertex distance parts of BFT algorithm are not needed**

 #### Algorithmic analysis
 Time: O(|V| * visit + |E|).
 The + |E| part comes from the enhanced for loop being run sum(degree(each vertice)) amount of times which equals |E|.
 Note that |E| can be as large as O(|V|^2) (all nodes have edges between each other) depending on how dense the graph is.
 A dense graph has lots of edges.
 A sparse graph has few edges. **This is pretty neat.**
-Memory: O(|V|) from queue/stack
+Memory: O(|V|) from queue

-#### Advantages
+#### Advantages (BFS > DFS)
 Both BFS and DFS are good at searching through unordered data arranged as a graph.
-Choosing BFS or DFS depends on the data.
-In the following subheadings, I'll go through the situations when BFS/DFS is better than one another.
+Choosing BFS or DFS usually depends on the data.

-##### DFS > BFS
-* If your data is deep, you'll probably want DFS.
-*

-##### BFS > DFS
 * If your data is varied and wide, you'll probably want BFT.
 * A BFS can be turned into a path finding algorithm between two nodes **if the edges are unweighted**.
 Note that for BFS for Trees, this unweighted edge requirement is implied because the concept of edges or costs to go to a child node does not exist.
 This is done by setting adjacent node's parents to the node extracted from the queue if the adjacent nodes have their parents set to null.
 Then to find the shortest path you just go from destination node's.parent recursively to the top until parent is null and return a list of null parent node to the destination node. **Note that even though parent is a "tree word" it just means the node that we were at before we reached the node that is calling node.parent**

-#### Disadvantages for BFS/DFS
+#### Disadvantages
 * You will likely need a different traversal for graphs with weighted edges

-#### Misc. notes
-* In a directed graph, you can only look at adjacent nodes that you can actually travel to from the current node that you're on
-* In an undirected graph, you can look at all adjacent nodes to the current node you're on

 #### Example usages that work uniquely well with this algorithm
-##### In general for both BFS, DFS
-- Compilers, graphics, maze-solving (**so potentially backtracking?**), mapping, networks (routing, searching, clustering, ...)
+- In general for both BFS, DFS: Compilers, graphics, maze-solving (**so potentially backtracking?**), mapping, networks (routing, searching, clustering, ...)

-##### DFS
-- DFS is particularly used in game-simulations such as chess where you can choose one of several possible actions.when you are deciding what move to make, you can mentally imagine a move, then your opponent’s possible responses, then your responses, and so on.
-You can decide what to do by seeing which move leads to the best outcome.
-Only some paths in a game tree lead to your win, some lead to a win by your opponent.
-When you reach such an ending, you must back up, or backtrack, to a previous node and try a different path.
-In this way you explore the tree until you find a path with a successful conclusion.
-Then you make the first move along this path.

-##### BFS
-* Peer to peer networks like BitTorrent, GPS systems to find nearby locations, social networking sites to find people in the specified distance
+- For BFS: Peer to peer networks like BitTorrent, GPS systems to find nearby locations, social networking sites to find people in the specified distance

 #### BFS Example
 It's going to be hard to draw this graph in Markdown lol.
 I'll use arrows (→ ← ↑ ↓ ↖ ↗ ↘ ↙).
+Note that the graph is still undirected.
 Letters are vertices.
 Right side of equals is their distance from starting vertex.
 Bolded letters are discovered.

 (**B** = 1) → → → (**F** = 2) → (**C** = 3) → (**H** = 4)
 ↑ ↖               ↗